-I should also mention here that this is Black Bear country although we saw none on our trip.
+I should also mention here that this is Black Bear country, although we saw none on our trip.
 Bobcats too.
-We also saw two very graceful white tailed deer that drank from the birdbath in front of our cabin at 6 AM.
+We also saw two very graceful white-tailed deer that drank from the birdbath in front of our cabin at 6 AM.
 They know where the water is!

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.